How to Write an Explaining Essay

 - Research interesting details and information.
 Sources can be your own observation, personal experience, readings, interviews, research and surveys

 - Make it interesting by giving vivid detail, using humor, and giving good examples.
 Draw reader in with title and opening paragraph

 How Did this Happen?

 Choosing a Topic

-First, you might want to look at my 150 Explaining Essay Topic Ideas list.
+First, you might want to look at my list of 150 topic ideas for essays that explain.
 Once you have a topic, you will need to decide what way you want to approach it.
 Most topics can be several types of essays.
 Here is an example: